SciKit-Surgery/scikit-surgerytutorial02/doc/07_UserInterface.rst

 Note that we need some testing data here.
 If you have a vtk surface file that you'd like to try fitting a sphere to you can substitute it above.
-If you are on windows OS, you might need to download vtk surface file from `here`_.
+If you are on windows OS, you might need to download vtk surface file from `here`_ as `wget` might not be available in your terminal commands.
 ::

    mkdir data